OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 An audit trail (also called audit log) is a security-relevant chronological record, set of records, and/or destination and source of records that provide documentary evidence of the sequence of activities that have affected at any time a specific operation, procedure, or event.
 In information or communications security, information audit means a chronological record of system activities to enable the reconstruction and examination of the sequence of events and/or changes in an event (For example: understanding a virus attack on the network or unauthorized access to confidential data).

 Some applications generate their own log files, while others use the logging capabilities of the OS on which they are installed.
 Applications vary significantly in the types of information that they log.
-The following lists some of the most commonly logged types of information and the potential benefits of each [^log_management][^audit_logs] :
+The following lists some of the most commonly logged types of information and the potential benefits of each, as articulated by Colm Murphy's article [^log_management][^audit_logs] on net-security.org:

 - Client requests and server responses, which can be very helpful in reconstructing sequences of events and determining their apparent outcome.
 If the application logs successful user authentications, it is usually possible to determine which user made each request.
 Some applications can perform highly detailed logging, such as e-mail servers recording the sender, recipients, subject name, and attachment names for each e-mail; Web servers recording each URL requested and the type of response provided by the server; and business applications recording which financial records were accessed by each user.
 This information can be used to identify or investigate incidents and to monitor application usage for compliance and auditing purposes.
 - Account information such as successful and failed authentication attempts, account changes (e.g., account creation and deletion, account privilege assignment), and use of privileges.
 In addition to identifying security events such as brute force password guessing and escalation of privileges, it can be used to identify who has used the application and when each person has used it.